 Not always.
 You will get ONE open enrollment window to choose your first Medicare supplement without health underwriting.
 This window starts on Part B effective date and lasts for only 6 months.
 In most states, after that one-time window expires, you can only change to another insurance company if you can pass the medical questions.
-This comes as a surprise to many people who mistakenly believe that the Annual Election Period in the fall, from Oct.
-15 – Dec.
-7 is also a time when you can change your Medigap plan.
+This comes as a surprise to many people who mistakenly believe that the Annual Election Period in the fall is also a time when you can change your Medigap plan.
 It is not.
 The fall Annual Election Period only pertains to changing your Part D drug plan or Medicare Advantage plan.

 Note: Oregon and California have rules that also allow you to change from one Medigap Plan to the same or lesser Medigap plan each year on the month of your birthday.
 If you live in one of these states and wish to change your Medigap plan, consult an insurance agency who can help explain this rule to you.

 So if you are new to Medicare and considering Plan F, it is to your benefit to apply during the first 6 months that your Part B is effective.
 During this window, you cannot be turned down for any health conditions and do not have to answer health questions on the application.